onlyutkarsh/github-copilot-for-azure-pricing/README.md

 ### Get useful insights

-In addition to pricing details, the responses will include a few useful insights.
+In addition to pricing details, the responses might also include some useful insights.

 ![Insights](./screenshots/insights.png)